Justin Bieber: Never Say Never

 Justin Bieber: Never Say Never is a 2011 American 3-D concert film centering on Canadian singer Justin Bieber.
-It received generally positive reviews from critics.
-It was released in the United States on February 11, 2011 and grossed $99 million worldwide, against a $13 million production budget.
+It was released in the United States on February 11, 2011.

+Never Say Never's total worldwide sales reached $99.03 million, and received lukewarm reviews from critics.
+In the United States, it held the former record for the highest grossing music concert movie since 1984, and the third-highest grossing documentary since 1982.
+It is the first (and only) film from MTV Films to receive a G rating.

 A sequel was released on December 25, 2013, entitled Justin Bieber's Believe.

-Its total worldwide sales reached $99,033,954 and was a box office success.
-In the United States, it is the highest grossing music concert movie since 1984 and the third-highest grossing documentary since 1982.